 y(b) = ß, or y'(b) = ß

-In the finite differential method we wrote, the range of intgegration (a, b) is divided into n
+In the finite differential method, the range of intgegration (a, b) is divided into n

 are denoted by yi, i = 0,1,2..., n.

-We show the implementation of a finite difference method for solving the boundary value of a second-order
+This implementation shows a finite difference method for solving the boundary value of a second-order

 linear differential equation.
 This method is general enough to handle boundary value problems with